Regina Lili'i

 Regina Sela Monika Liliʻi (born 3 October 1986) is a Samoan cricketer who has played for Samoa, Auckland and Northern Districts.
 She has also captained the New Zealand women's indoor cricket team, and was the first Pacific woman to lead the New Zealand side.

 In May 2014, she was named as the player of the tournament in the East Asia Pacific Women's Cricket Trophy, and was part of Samoa's gold-winning team in the cricket tournament at the 2015 Pacific Games.

-She captained Samoa's squad for the 2019 ICC Women's Qualifier EAP tournament, held in Vanuatu.
+She captained Samoa's squad for the 2019 ICC Women's Qualifier East Asia-Pacific tournament, held in Vanuatu.
 She made her Twenty20 International (T20I) debut for Samoa against Fiji in the tournament on 6 May 2019.
 She finished as the leading run-scorer in the tournament, with 153 runs in five matches.